ATTX-project/ATTX-project.github.io/Import/attx_project/User-guide.md

 *How about a case where data about the same Thing is coming in from two different sources?*

 Configuration:
-- list of properties to use for clustering
+- list of properties to use for clustering as URIs

 Output:
 - Clustered IDs RDF